JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 But hey wait, this also includes _all other services and places_ where you have deployed .NET 6 or 7 code in _any_ cloud and on-premises.
-This includes things like Azure App Service or _any container_ solution using [.NET 6 or 7](https://hub.docker.com/_/microsoft-dotnet-sdk).
+This includes things like Azure App Service, Static web apps, IIS or _any container_ solution using [.NET 6 or 7](https://hub.docker.com/_/microsoft-dotnet-sdk).

 What about PowerShell then?
 It's
 [linked to .NET version](https://learn.microsoft.com/en-us/powershell/scripting/install/powershell-support-lifecycle?view=powershell-7.4#release-history)